mlorentedev/mlorentedev.github.io/_posts/2024-07-14-linux-startup.md

   - "linux"
   - "open source"
 readtime: true
-language: en
+lang: en
-lang-ref: intro
 ---

+> ⚡️ **TL;DR**
-Understanding the Linux boot process is crucial for anyone diving into the world of Linux.
+> Understanding the Linux boot process is crucial for anyone diving into the world of Linux.
 It’s the sequence that kicks off when you power on your computer, leading up to a fully operational user interface.
 Grasping this process can enhance your troubleshooting skills and help you fine-tune your system's performance to fit your needs.
 While it can seem technical, fear not—you can start using Linux without diving deep into every detail.

 <div align="center">
   <img src="/assets/img/2024-07-14/TheBootProcess.png" alt="Linux Startup">